-Southwestern makes every effort to provide reasonable accommodations for students with attentional, medical, psychological, learning or temporary disabilities through the Dean of Students and Diversity Affairs Office.
-Examples of accommodations include notetakers, special chairs, extra time on exams, private or semi-private exam rooms, use of voice-recognition software during exams, recorded exams, etc.
+Southwestern makes every effort to provide reasonable accommodations for students with attentional, medical, psychological, learning, or temporary disabilities through the Student Services Office.
+Examples of accommodations include notetaking services, special chairs, extra time on exams, reduced distraction testing environment, breaks during exams, etc.

 It is the policy and practice of Southwestern to comply with the Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act, and state and local requirements regarding students and applicants with disabilities.